jaws-1684/chess/README.md

 # Chess

-A basic command line ruby chess game where two players can play against each other or against a simple computer.
+A basic command line ruby chess game where two players can play against each other or against a ==simple computer==.
-This chess engine supports move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.[^1]

 [^1]: This is the final project in the Ruby curriculum at The Odin Project.

+## Description
+This chess engine supports:
+	- move generation/validation
+	- piece placement/movement
+	- enpassant and promotion for pawns
+	- castling for king
+	- check/checkmate/stalemate detection
+	- saving the game

 ## Structure

 ```